Tyrn/wei/the-insider-en.typ

      "Well, Kaminsky gave Khamida only a little bit, less than seven hundred thousand.
-The rest Khamida will get only upon a successful completion of the deal and  he  will  not  get it from the Earthman - he  will get it from the state.
+The rest Khamida will get only upon a successful completion of the deal and  he  will  not  get it from the Earthman---he  will get it from the state.
 Khamida is not the one who invented it, it's a well known setup."

      "What other setups are there?"
 Kissur asked quickly.